Our strategy

 -

-Develop, maintain, and promote a high quality evidence base about UK fathers and fatherhood
+Develop, maintain, and promote a high-quality evidence base about UK fathers and fatherhood

 -

-Transform the commissioning, design, and evaluation of services and family interventions - and individual practitioners' attitudes and practice
+Work to transform the commissioning, design, and evaluation of services and family interventions - and individual practitioners' attitudes and practice

 -